Adapting homes to help disabled or older people

 - Bathroom adaptations – flush floor showers, over bath showers

 These major works need to be inspected, planned and placed on the waiting list to be carried out.

 Please note, we have a waiting list due to the increasing number of tenants who need major adaptations in their home.

 Contacting the adaptations team at East Kent Housing:

 - Write to: East Kent Housing, Dover District Council, White Cliffs Business Park, Whitfield, Dover, CT16 3PJ

 If you call, please select option 2 for repairs and then select the option for disabled aids and adaptions.

 Other useful contacts

 Disabled Adaptations Policy

 Each council has made money available to make adaptations to the homes of tenants who are disabled or who have a disabled member of their family.
 Adaptations can range from grab rails, stair lifts and flush floor showers.
-All adaptations have to be approved by the occupational therapy service and are subject to a limited annual budget, which can mean that there is a waiting list.
+All adaptations are recommended by an Occupational Therapist and are approved or refused by East Kent Housing using the East Kent Housing Disabled Adaptation Policy.